 Student Advocates are able to help you decipher your transcript and help you calculate your GPA.
-Advocates are able to identify all of the various notations on your transcript, explain them, and advise you on the best course of action.
+Student Advocates are also able to identify all of the various notations on your transcript, explain them, and advise you on the best course of action.

-Will your advocate lie for you?
+Will your Student Advocate lie for you?

 Under no circumstances will a CSU Student Advocate lie or use misleading information on your behalf.
-Advocates are here to assist you and to help you make well informed decisions.
+Student Advocates are here to assist you and to help you make well informed decisions.

 How confidential is the service?

 The CSU Advocacy Center operates under an absolute policy of confidentiality.
-Advocates will under no circumstances divulge information they receive from students to any outside parties.
+Student Advocates will under no circumstances divulge information they receive from students to any outside parties.